 Goldsmith’s advice was seen as too equivocal; it didn’t give the British government what it wanted either politically or legally.
 Politically, Blair and his allies needed the firm support of their most senior law officer for the case they were putting to cabinet and parliament.
-Legally, the military and the civil service were growing nervous that they might otherwise be liable for breaches of international criminal law before the International Criminal Court.
+Legally, the military and the civil service were growing nervous that they might otherwise be liable for breaches of criminal law before the International Criminal Court.
 At a meeting with the attorney-general, the Treasury solicitor and admiral Michael Boyce, on behalf of the armed forces, asked for a “clear-cut” answer to the question.
 Goldsmith told Chilcot:

 I very quickly saw that actually this wasn’t satisfactory from their point of view.
 They deserved more… than my saying there was a reasonable case.

 So, therefore it was important for me to come down clearly on one side of the argument or the other, which is what I proceeded to do.